Abul A'la Maududi: Selected bibliography

-Maududi wrote 73 books, 120 booklets and pamphlets, and made more than 1000 speeches and press statements.
-His magnum opus was the 30 years in progress translation (tafsir) in Urdu of the Qur’an, Tafhim ul-Qur’an (The Meaning of the Qur'an), intended to give the Qur’an a self-claim interpretation.
+Maududi wrote 73 books, 120 booklets and pamphlets, and made more than 1,000 speeches and press statements.
+His magnum opus was the 30 years in progress translation (tafsir) in Urdu of the Qur'an, Tafhim ul-Qur'an (The Meaning of the Qur'an, also Introductions to the Qur'an), intended to give the Qur'an a self-claim interpretation.
 It became widely read throughout the South Asia and has been translated into several languages.

 Some of his books translated into English.